page-header

 Bettelwurfhütte to Stempeljoch (3 hours)

-Stage 3 of the Karwendel High Trail returns to Lafatscher Joch saddle by the same route.
+Stage 3 of the Karwendel High Trail returns to Lafatscher Joch saddle (2081 m) by the same route.
 Your hike will likely be accompanied by the sound of falling scree, courtesy of hundreds of galloping chamois.

 Keep your eyes out for the adorable, fluffy babies.
-Kati was able to capture great photos of the chamois with her SONY Cyber-shot DSC-HX 400V.

 From the saddle, continue west, following signs to Stempeljoch (signed 1:15 hours) and Pfeishütte (signed 2 hours).